chingyaousf/NGS-Genome-Wide-Analysis-Workflow-for-ChIP-Seq-Data/README.md

 ## Project Overview:

 This project revolves around a thorough analysis workflow inspired by the study titled "Genome-scale Analysis of Escherichia coli FNR Reveals Complex Features of Transcription Factor Binding."
 The analysis workflow encompasses essential stages, including quality check (QC), read mapping, and peak-calling.
-Each step is executed using open-source software and command-line interfaces.
+Each step is executed using open-source software and command-line interfaces by HPC (High Performance Computer).

 -   **Step 1: Quality Check (QC)**